Glitch effectGlitch effectGlitch effect

 LAN (Local Area Network)

-A network of electronic devices in the same physical location.
+A LAN is a grouping of electronic devices in the same physical location.

 Text Link